 Download the Excel spreadsheet and open it.
 At the top, enter your business name.

-From your sales invoices enter the details for a customer, invoice date, invoice number and amount.
+Enter the details for a customer, invoice date, invoice number, and amount from your sales invoices.
 The credit terms are accessed from a dropdown list, and you can choose from 7, 14, 30 or net monthly.

 Sorting Accounts Receivable Data

-Once you have several invoices listed, you may want to sort the information by due date, invoice number or customer name.
+Once several invoices are listed, you may want to sort the information by the due date, invoice number or customer name.
 It is simple to do following the steps below.

 - 1. Highlight the rows that you wish to sort.